 – To seek feedback or opinions on relevant business matters which arise

-We will never share your personal data with any third parties without prior approval from yourself.
+We will never share your personal data with any third parties without prior approval from yourself, except where they are acting as authorised agents for OS for the above purposes or where we are permitted or required to do so by GDPR.

 The lawful basis for processing